There is a lot more to this answer, however.

 One of the biggest benefits of moving your vehicle by train is the guarantee of an enclosed space.
 Most vehicles shipped by train will travel in enclosed cars.
 However, there are also some issues with shipping a car by train.

 While the train is sitting at depots, vehicles may be vulnerable to vandalism.
 In addition, shipping by train may take longer compared to other options.
 Most train companies shipping vehicles intend the service for dealers moving many vehicles at once.
-It can be difficult to find an open spot and it’s very difficult to ensure a specific shipping or delivery date.
+It can be difficult to find an open spot, and it’s challenging to ensure specific shipping or delivery date.